 Usability Testing is not only a QA task.
 While the QA team acts as a facilitator conducting the test and records the results and feedback for analysis, the 'end user' is the actual tester.

 The outcome or end result of a Usability Test is not bugs or defects.
 It is basically the area, where there is a need to improve our application to make it more user-friendly.
 As a facilitator, the job of the tester is not only to raise the issues but also to suggest solutions for making the application more friendly for Users.

 It is not an easy task as a Usability Test is more about reading minds.
 But, yes, it plays a vital role in improving the usability of an application, making it more user-friendly.

-While these thoughts and metrics are based on JKT standards, I encourage you to share additional industry wide parameters and your thoughts on how you you believe think Usability Testing should be done.
+While these thoughts and metrics are based on JK Tech standards, I encourage you to share additional industry-wide parameters and your thoughts on how you believe think Usability Testing should be done.